Heather Matson

-Heather Matson is an American politician.
-She is a Democrat representing District 42 in the Iowa House of Representatives.
+Heather Matson is an American politician who is a Democrat representing District 42 in the Iowa House of Representatives.
 She also served a non-continuous term from 2019 to 2021.

 Political career

-In 2016, Matson challenged Republican incumbent Kevin Koester for the 38th district seat in the Iowa House of Representatives, but lost.
-In 2018, she ran again, and won.
+In 2016, Matson challenged Republican incumbent Kevin Koester for the 38th district seat in the Iowa House of Representatives but lost.
+In 2018, she ran again and won.
 She ran for a second term in 2020.

 As of June 2020, Matson sat on the following House committees: